-Cash, bank guarantees and insurance bonds can be accepted as security.
-In case of arrest by lien or mortgage, LOUs of P&I clubs can also be accepted as security.
-Sometimes, security is not required to release the ship.
+In case of ship arrest by lien or mortgage, cash, bank guarantees, insurance bonds and LOUs of P&I clubs can also be accepted as security.
+In case of provisional arrest, cash is generally the only way.
+Sometimes, however, any security is not required to release an arrested ship.
 We had success in releasing the Fairwind 308 without any security (Yokohama District Court 4 June 2007).